Mohsnmonji/mohsnmonji.github.io/about-me.md

     In my doctoral research, I <strong>question and evaluate</strong> quantitative approaches and statistical methods used in <strong>health disparities research</strong>.
-    In particular, my work examines the <strong>quantification</strong> and the use of statistical methods to measure and study mental health outcomes, including in psychological distress, anxiety, and depression.
+    In particular, my work examines the <strong>quantification</strong> and the use of statistical methods to measure and study mental health outcomes, including psychological distress, anxiety, and depression.
   </p>
 </div>